octopize/avatar-python/doc/source/tutorial.rst

 .. code:: python

-   # Will periodically retry for 10 seconds
+   # Will periodically retry until 10 seconds have passed
    job = client.jobs.get_job(id=job.id, timeout=10)

 Sometimes, the job can fail.
 You can inspect the ``Job`` instance to see